 During my teenage years, I met a naturopath who, through completely natural means, helped me heal a chronic “tennis elbow” injury.
 He taught me about inflammation, the downfalls of eating processed foods and the power real whole foods and herbs can have on the whole body and mind.
 After this experience, I was inspired to study Kinesiology at the University Of Western Ontario and later Holistic Nutrition at the Edison Institute of Nutrition.

 After working with a great group of people at the Toronto Athletic Club in Toronto, Ontario for a few years, my wife and I went on a journey and moved down to the Cayman Islands.
-During our six years of living in a beautiful, tropical environment, I not only had the privilege of practicing as a holistic nutritionist, but also had the chance to volunteer at the Plantation Organics Garden.
+During our six years of living in a beautiful, tropical environment, I not only had the privilege of personal training some amazing clients and practicing as a holistic nutritionist, but I also had the chance to volunteer at the Plantation Organics Garden.
 This experience allowed me to gain a deeper connection to the foods I ate and a true appreciation for what sustainability and organic farming really means to both our health and environment.

 Also while down in the Cayman Islands, my passion for connecting people to local foods and sustainability led to the production of my first documentary, Bright Spot, a short film about the history, demise and modern use of coconuts.
 You can read about it and watch it by clicking here.
 This was quickly followed up with a second documentary which is currently in post-production.
 It’s a feature length film on the importance of community wellbeing and how it affects your health.
 It’s a timely topic and you can take a look at the website of the film by clicking here.